 Benefit amounts vary depending on the employee’s average weekly wage.
 The maximum weekly benefit is $850, which is payable starting January 1, 2021.

-Employees must have at least 15 weeks of earnings and have earned at least $4,700 in wages in the 12-month period before they can apply for leave.
+- Workers have earned at least $5,100 in wages in the 12-month period

 Massachusetts PFML contribution rates